 Since the March meeting there has been progress on the IETF WebRTC Data Channel Establishment Protocol (DCEP) draft [draft-ietf-rtcweb-data-protocol] with regards to identifying protocols used over an SCTP association.
 Clause 4/[draft-ietf-rtcweb-data-protocol] now indicates that the protocol field uses values from the “WebSocket Subprotocol Name Registry” which is defined in [RFC6455].
 It is expected that protocols using SCTP will be registered in this registry.
 For example see: clause 4.1/[draft-ietf-clue-datachannel] which indicates that a protocol value for “CLUE” must be registered.

 [draft-ietf-rtcweb-data-protocol] also introduces a “label” field that allows an application to associate a label with a certain data channel.
 This label is assigned by the application through the use of WebRTC Peer-to-peer Data API (see clause 5.1/[WebRTC 1.0]) and allows the application to distinguish between data channel objects.
+However it also allows multiple data channel objects to have the same label as a form of grouping construct.

 2.2 Solution